Maneesha007/ios101-project1-wordle-starter/README.md

 Challenges encountered while building the app.

-1.I faced difficulty in understanding the code structure of the app, including the roles of different files like ViewController, BoardController, KeyboardController, LetterCell, and WordGenerator
+1.I faced difficulty in understanding the code structure of the app, including the roles of different files like ViewController, BoardController, KeyboardController, LetterCell, and WordGenerator.

 2.Throughout the process, I encountered various errors such as ambiguous use of variables, incorrect method calls, and issues with data flow between different components of the app.

-3.Image size compatibilty
+3.Image size compatibilty.

 ## License